JelleZijlstra/typing-spec/spec/spec.rst

 --------------------------

 Any function without annotations should be treated as having the most general type possible, or ignored, by any type checker.
-Functions with the ``@no_type_check`` decorator should be treated as having no annotations.

 It is recommended but not required that checked functions have annotations for all arguments and the return type.
 For a checked